RailBuild

 The Solution

-- Rebuilt the IA so each persona has a clear “front door”
+Rebuilt the information architecture so each persona — homeowner, architect, contractor — has a clear "front door" into the experience.

-- Introduced a more usable product exploration structure (less guessing, fewer dead ends)
+Introduced a more usable product exploration structure — less guessing, fewer dead ends, and clear product comparison.

-- Improved content hierarchy and CTAs so users understand what to do next at every step
+Improved content hierarchy and CTAs so users always understand what to do next at every step of the journey.

 Outcomes